+Other activities (please list):

+Briefly describe all checked activities:

 SYNAR SURVEY METHODS AND RESULTS

-The following questions pertain to the survey methodology and results of the Synar survey used by the State to meet the requirements of the Synar Regulation in FFY 2005.
+following questions pertain to the survey methodology and results of the Synar survey used by to meet the requirements of the Synar Regulation in FFY 2006.
 (See 42 U.S.C.
-300x-26 and 45 C.F.R.
+300x-26 and 48.
 96.130)

+as the sampling methodology changed from the previous year?

+☐ Yes ⊠ No

-о.
-Has the sampling methodology changed from the previous year?
-Yes No me Me e State is required to have an approved up-to-date description of the Synar sampling thodology on file with CSAP.
-Please submit a copy of your Synar Survey Sampling ethodology (Appendix B).
-If the sampling methodology changed from the previous porting year, these changes must be reflected in the methodology submitted.
-7. nswer the following questions regarding the State's annual random, unced inspections of tobacco outlets.
-(See 45 C.F.R. $96.130(d)(2)$) a.
-Did the State use the optional Synar Survey Estimation System (SSES) to analyze the Synar survey data? ⊠ Yes □ No If Yes, attach SSES summary tables 1, 2, 3 and 4 and go to Question 8.
-If No, continue to Question 7b. b.
-Report the weighted and unweighted Retailer Violation Rate (RVR) estimates, and the standard error.
-Unweighted RVR Weighted RVR Standard error (s.e.) of the (weighted) RVR Fill in the blanks to calculate the $\underline{\text{right limit}}$ of the right-sided 95% confidence interval. + (1.645 ×) = RVR Estimate + (1.645 ×) = RVR Estimate Plus (1.645 times Standard Error) equals Right Limit c.
+The State is required to have an approved up-to-date description of the Synar sampling methodology on file with CSAP.
+Please submit a copy of your Synar Survey Sampling Methodology (Appendix B).
+If the sampling methodology changed from the previous report year, these changes must be reflected in the methodology submitted. ing

+lease answer the following questions regarding the State's annual random, unannounced espections of tobacco outlets.
+(See 45 C.F.R. $96.130(d)(2)$)

+a.
+Did the State use the optional Synar Survey Estimation System (SSES) to analyze a Synar survey data? he

+∑ Yes

+If Yes, attach SSES summary tables 1, 2, 3 and 4 and go to Question 8.

+If No, continue to Question 7b.

+b.
+Report the weighted and unweighted Retailer Violation Rate (RVR) estimates, and standard error. the

+Unweighted RVR

+Weighted RVR

+Standard error (s.e.) of the (weighted) RVR

+Fill in the blanks to calculate the right limit of the right-sided 95% confidence inte rval

+$+ (1.645 \times) =$ RVR Estimate Plus (1.645 times Standard Error) equals Right Limit c.
 Fill out Form 1 in Appendix A (Forms).
-(Required regardless of the sample design)
+(Required regardless of the sample design) d.

-d.
 How were the (weighted) RVR estimate and its standard error obtained?
-(Check the one that applies) ☐ Form 2 (Optional) in Appendix A (Forms) (Attach completed Form 2) ☐ Other (Please specify.
+(Check the one that applies) ☐ Form 2 (Optional) in Appendix A (Forms) (Attach completed Form 2) Other (Please specify.
 Provide formulae and calculations or attach and explain the program code and output with description of all variable names.) e.
 If stratification was used, did any strata in the sample contain only one outlet or cluster this year? ☐ Yes ☐ No ☐ No stratification If Yes, explain how this situation was dealt with in variance estimation. f.
 Was a cluster sample design used? ☐ Yes ☐ No If No, go to Question 7g.
 If Yes , fill out and attach Form 3 in Appendix A (Forms), and answer the following question: Were any certainty primary sampling units selected this year? ☐ Yes ☐ No If Yes, explain how the certainty clusters were dealt with in variance estimation.